25 VS Code Extensions Worth Installing in 2026

 11. Tailwind CSS IntelliSense

-Publisher: Tailwind Labs Why it matters: If you use Tailwind CSS, this is non-negotiable.
-It provides autocomplete for all Tailwind utility classes, shows the actual CSS that a class generates on hover, and flags invalid class names.
+Why it matters: If you use Tailwind CSS, this isn't optional.
+Autocomplete for all utility classes, hover to see the actual CSS a class generates, flags for invalid class names.
 It also picks up your custom theme configuration from tailwind.config.js.
+Without it, you're basically memorizing hundreds of class names.
+With it, you're barely thinking about them.

 12. Auto Rename Tag